 Our delivery requirements are half of those of a traditional hotel, and orders are consolidated, where possible, to reduce carbon emissions.

-Resident Hotels will encourage guests to discover the surrounding area by public transport, bicycle, or on foot.
-Full information on public transport, walking maps, and cycle routes will be supplied on TVs in the rooms, on our website, and to all departments for circulation.
+The Resident will encourage guests to discover the surrounding area by public transport, bicycle, or on foot.
+Full information on public transport, local walking tours, and cycle routes will be supplied on TVs in the rooms, on our website, and to all departments for circulation.

-Long-term policy parking will not be provided at Resident Hotels where possible, to encourage public transport.
+Long-term policy parking will not be provided at The Resident where possible, to encourage public transport.
 We also share with guests, information on nearby electric car charging points.

-Resident Hotels have started keeping bees in an apiary bath with Knight’s Bees.
+The Resident has started keeping bees in an apiary bath with Knight’s Bees.
 Knight’s Bees manage the hives and look after the bees on our behalf as it wasn’t an option to keep them at our hotels.
 This is to support the declining honeybee population, which is a positive way to contribute to biodiversity and the wider environment.

-Hotel grounds for a ‘’wild garden’’ where diverse plants or weeds specific for a particular species of wildlife could be grown long term and green roofs have been implemented where possible, e.g., a Seldon roof at The Resident Soho.
+Hotel grounds for a ‘’wild garden’’ where diverse plants or weeds specific for a particular species of wildlife could be grown long term and green roofs have been implemented where possible, e.g., a Seldon roof at The Resident Soho and The Resident Liverpool’s rooftop plant garden.

 Where possible, environmentally friendly cleaning products are used.

-Resident Hotels will consider making specific provisions for environmental education at suitable hotels or training facilities within the local area.
+The Resident will consider making specific provisions for environmental education at suitable hotels or training facilities within the local area.

-Information will be shared on our Engage platform and sent via email for teams to read.
+Information will be shared on our internal Engage platform and sent via email for teams to read.

 The company will set environmental targets and goals designed to improve our environmental performance.